-Now, do BSA and MinP vindicate epistemic realism?
-Their metaphysical posits, by themselves, do not guarantee epistemic realism.
-This should be clear on MinP.
-Since there is no metaphysical restriction on the form of the fundamental laws, if they are entirely mind-independent primitive facts about the world, how do we know which propositions are the laws?
-However, an analogous problem exists on BSA.
-This claim may surprise some philosophers, as it is often thought that BSA has an epistemic advantage over non-Humean accounts like MinP, precisely because BSA brings laws closer to us.
-BSA defines laws in terms of the mosaic, and the mosaic is all we can empirically access \citep{earman2005contact}.
+Do BSA and MinP support epistemic realism?
+Their metaphysical commitments alone do not guarantee it.
+This is evident in MinP: since there is no metaphysical restriction on the form of laws, if laws are entirely mind-independent primitive facts, how can we determine which propositions correspond to them?
+However, a similar problem arises in BSA.
+This claim may surprise some philosophers, as BSA is often thought to have an epistemic advantage over non-Humean accounts like MinP, because it brings laws closer to us by defining them in terms of the mosaic, which is all we can empirically access \citep{earman2005contact}.

-The problem is that \textit{we are not given the mosaic}.
-Just like physical laws, the mosaic entertained in modern physics is a theoretical entity that is not entailed by our observations.
-Our beliefs about its precise nature, such as the global structure of spacetime, its microscopic constituents, and the exact matter distribution, are as theoretical and inferential as our beliefs about physical laws.
-They are all parts of a theory about the physical world.
-Just as defenders of MinP require an extra epistemic principle to infer what the laws are, defenders of BSA require a similar principle to infer what the mosaic is like.
-The latter, on BSA, turns out to be equivalent to a strong epistemic principle concerning what we should expect about the best system given \textit{our limited evidence}, which because of its limitation pins down neither the mosaic nor the best system.
+The problem is that \textit{we are not directly given the mosaic}.
+Just like physical laws, the mosaic postulated in modern physics is a theoretical entity not entailed by direct observations.
+Our beliefs about its precise nature---such as the global structure of spacetime, its microscopic constituents, and the exact matter distribution---are just as theoretical and inferential as our beliefs about physical laws.
+They are all parts of a broader theory about the physical world.
+Just as MinP require an additional epistemic principle to infer the laws, BSA requires a parallel principle to infer the character of the mosaic.
+In BSA, this principle becomes a strong epistemic guide concerning what we should expect about the best system given \textit{our limited evidence}, which itself neither fully determines the mosaic nor the best system.